-PROJECT LANDS & ROADS STUDY PLAN
+PROJECT LANDS AND ROADS STUDY PLAN

-1.0 INTRODUCTION 2
+1.0 INTRODUCTION 1

-2.0 PROJECT NEXUS AND RATIONALE FOR STUDY 2
+2.0 PROJECT NEXUS AND RATIONALE FOR STUDY 1

-3.0 STUDY GOALS AND OBJECTIVES 3
+3.0 STUDY GOALS AND OBJECTIVES 2

-4.0 GEOGRAPHIC SCOPE 4
+4.0 GEOGRAPHIC SCOPE 3

-4.1 EXISTING INFORMATION 9
+4.1 EXISTING INFORMATION 8

-5.0 SCHEDULE, PERIODIC REPORTING, AND CONSULTATION 9
+5.0 SCHEDULE, PERIODIC REPORTING, AND CONSULTATION 8

-5.1 CONSULTATION RECORD 0
+5.1 CONSULTATION RECORD 9

-6.0 LEVEL OF EFFORT AND COST1 1
+6.0 LEVEL OF EFFORT AND COST 10

-7.0 REFERENCES1 1
+7.0 REFERENCES 11

-TABLE 1 STUDY PLAN DEVELOPMENT MILESTONES 9 TABLE 2 IDAHO FALLS POWER RESPONSE TO COMMENTS RECEIVED ON STUDY PLANS 1 0
+TABLE 1 STUDY PLAN DEVELOPMENT MILESTONES 8 TABLE 2 IDAHO FALLS POWER RESPONSE TO COMMENTS RECEIVED ON STUDY PLANS 9

-Figure 1 IDAHO FALLS PROJECT LANDS AND ROADS STUDY AREA: UPPER PLANT FIGURE 2 Idaho Falls Project Lands and Roads Study Area: City Plant and LOWER PLANT FIGURE 3 GEM STATE PROJECT LANDS AND ROADS STUDY AREA STUDY METHODOLOGY 7
+FIGURE 1 IDAHO FALLS PROJECT LANDS AND ROADS STUDY AREA: UPPER PLANT FIGURE 2 Idaho Falls Project Lands and Roads Study Area: City Plant and LOWER PLANT FIGURE 3 GEM STATE PROJECT LANDS AND ROADS STUDY AREA STUDY METHODOLOGY 6

 Idaho Falls Power (IFP) is the current licensee, owner, and operator of the Idaho Falls Hydroelectric Project (Idaho Falls Project), Federal Energy Regulatory Commission (FERC) Project No. 2842, and the Gem State Hydroelectric Project (Gem State Project), FERC Project No. 2952, herein collectively referred to as the "Projects".
 The 24.6-megawatt (MW) Idaho Falls Project consists of three developments on the Snake River in Bonneville County, Idaho, including: Upper Plant, located at approximately river mile (RM) 815.2; City Plant (RM 810.4); and Lower Plant (RM 808.7).
 The 22.6 MW Gem State Project consists of one development located at approximately RM 804.2 on the Snake River in Bonneville and Bingham Counties, Idaho.
 The Idaho Falls Project is located 1.9 miles upstream of the Gem State Project on the Snake River and extends approximately 11.9 miles north through the city of Idaho Falls.
 The Idaho Falls Project and Gem State Project Boundaries are separated by about 1.9 miles of free-flowing river between the tailrace of Idaho Falls Lower Plant and the headwaters of the Gem State Project.
-Land ownership in the Projects is a mix of federal, non-federal, and municipally owned lands.
+Land ownership in the Projects is a mix of federal, non-federal, and municipally owned lands (Idaho Falls 1978).
 IFP is not proposing changes to the existing Idaho Falls Project and Gem State Project operations or facilities.
 This study plan is intended to characterize existing resources relative to comprehensive management plan objectives and statutory requirements.

 Most of the land within the Idaho Falls Project and Gem State Project Boundaries is developed to medium intensity or is used for cultivated crops.
-Per FERC requirements (18 Code of Federal Regulations [CFR] §4.41), the project boundary must encompass all lands necessary for project purposes, including the operations and maintenance (O&M) activities of the project over the term of the license.
-FERC further requires (18 CFR §11.2) that a licensee recompense the United States for the use, occupancy, and enjoyment of its lands or its property.
-The annual charge for such use of government lands is calculated, in part, based on the amount of federal acreage within the project boundary, and therefore a distinction must be made between federal and non-federal lands when filing a project boundary and associated data.
-Therefore, this Project Lands and Roads Study (LAND-1) will ensure an accurate representation of the FERC Project Boundaries and land classifications are presented in a Final License Application.
+Per FERC requirements (18 Code of Federal Regulations [CFR] §4.41), the project boundary must encompass all lands necessary for project purposes, including the operations and maintenance activities of the project over the term of the license.
+FERC further requires (18 CFR §11.2) that a licensee recompense the United States for the use, occupancy, and enjoyment of its lands or its property (LII 2023).
+The annual charge for such use of government lands is calculated, in part, based on the amount of federal acreage within the project boundary, and therefore a distinction must be made between federal and non-federal lands when filing a project boundary and associated data (FERC 1979).
+Therefore, this Project

+Lands and Roads Study (LAND-1) will ensure an accurate representation of the FERC Project Boundaries and land classifications are presented in a Final License Application.

 The goal of LAND-1 is to gather current information on existing lands and roads within the current Project Boundaries and assess their current usage and functionality.
-This information will inform any potential modifications to the Idaho Falls Project and Gem State Project Boundaries to account for future O&M of the Projects.
+This information will inform any potential modifications to the Idaho Falls Project and Gem State Project Boundaries to account for future operations and maintenance of the Projects.
 Study goals will be accomplished by completing the following objectives: